-- 1. any effects on amenity values, river morphology and dynamics (including erosion and deposition), public safety and public access. - (b) The maintenance and repair of any lawfully established whitebait stand in, on, under or over the bed of any river or modified watercourse (including the placement, erection and use of a replacement for a lawfully established whitebait stand) is a permitted activity provided the following conditions are met: - (i) the nature, scale and dimensions of the stand are unchanged; and - (ii) the bed is not disturbed or any disturbance is corrected within 24 hours; and - (iii) no debris from maintenance of the stand enters the river or modified watercourse or bed; - (iv) for a replacement stand, the original stand has been destroyed or it is necessary to move the stand due to natural alterations to the course of the river or modified watercourse, or bank erosion, or high water mark alterations; and - (v) the replacement stand is located as close as practicable to the site of the original stand and at least 20 metres distant from any other existing stand; and - (vii) the replacement stand does not impede public access to or along the bed of the river or modified watercourse; and - (viii) any debris from the original stand is removed in accordance with Rule 65(d). - (c) The alteration or reconstruction of any lawfully established whitebait stand on the existing site in, on, under or over the bed of any river or modified watercourse is a permitted activity provided the following conditions are met: - (i) the nature, scale and dimensions of the stand are unchanged; and - (ii) the bed beneath, above or beyond the structure is not disturbed or any disturbance is corrected within 24 hours.

-- (d) The removal of any whitebait stand in, on, under or over the bed of any river or modified watercourse is a permitted activity provided all debris from the stand are removed from the bed. - (f) The placement or erection of any replacement whitebait stand in, on or over the bed of any lake, river or modified watercourse that does not comply with the conditions of Rule 65(b) is a prohibited activity.
+- (i) the nature, scale and dimensions of the stand are unchanged; - (ii) the bed is not disturbed or any disturbance is corrected within 24 hours; - (iii) no debris from maintenance of the stand enters the river or modified watercourse or bed; - (iv) for a replacement stand, the original stand has been destroyed or it is necessary to move the stand due to natural alterations to the course of the river or modified watercourse, or bank erosion, or high water mark alterations; - (v) the replacement stand is located as close as practicable to the site of the original stand and at least 20 metres distant from any other existing stand; - (vii) the replacement stand does not impede public access to or along the bed of the river or modified watercourse; and - (viii) any debris from the original stand is removed in accordance with Rule 65(d). - (c) The alteration or reconstruction of any lawfully established whitebait stand on the existing site in, on, under or over the bed of a river or modified watercourse is a permitted activity provided the following conditions are met: - (i) the nature, scale and dimensions of the stand are unchanged; and - (ii) the bed beneath, above or beyond the structure is not disturbed or any disturbance is corrected within 24 hours. - (d) The removal of any whitebait stand in, on, under or over the bed of a river or modified watercourse is a permitted activity provided all debris from the stand is removed from the bed. - (f) The placement or erection of any replacement whitebait stand in, on or over the bed of a lake, river or modified watercourse that does not comply with the conditions of Rule 65(b) is a prohibited activity.